tastyigniter/docs/installation.md

 There are some extra system requirements if your webserver is running Apache, `mod_rewrite` should be installed and enabled and the `AllowOverride` option should be switched on.

-TastyIgniter includes a `.htaccess` file – make sure it’s been uploaded correctly.
+TastyIgniter includes a `.htaccess` file - make sure it's been uploaded correctly.

 You will need to uncomment this line in the `.htaccess` file in some cases: